Tristanqsm/Desensamblador/README.md

-This is a project that was created by Ramirez Valdovinos Eric and Sanchez Mayen Tristan for the subject 'Estructuralista y Programacion de Computadoras' thaught by the Faculty Engineering at UNAM in the Computer Engineering degree.
+This is a project that was created by Ramirez Valdovinos Eric and Sanchez Mayen Tristan for the subject 'Estructura y Programacion de Computadoras' thaught by the Faculty Engineering at UNAM in the Computer Engineering degree.
 It's a Desassabler of the Z80 microprocessor.